| Title: | Hardware-Accelerated Rerandomization for Improved Balance |

 Further arguments passed to or from other methods. |

-Returns an (invisible) list with a summary of fastrerandomize_test
+Returns an (invisible) list with a summary of fastrerandomize_test class objects.

 Data from a re-analysis of the Youth Opportunities Program anti-poverty RCT in Uganda, with satellite imagery neural representations linked to RCT units.